Texas State hosts Kinsey and Marshall

 BOTTOM LINE: Marshall visits the Texas State Bobcats after Taevion Kinsey scored 24 points in Marshall's 73-65 victory over the Old Dominion Monarchs.

-The Bobcats have gone 2-5 in home games.
-Texas State has a 5-7 record against teams above .500.
+The Bobcats are 2-5 on their home court.
+Texas State is 4-2 in games decided by at least 10 points.

-The Thundering Herd have gone 4-2 against Sun Belt opponents.
-Marshall leads college basketball with 12.9 offensive rebounds per game led by Micah Handlogten averaging 4.6.
+The Thundering Herd are 4-2 against Sun Belt opponents.
+Marshall is 13-0 in games decided by at least 10 points.

-The Bobcats and Thundering Herd face off Thursday for the first time in conference play this season.

-TOP PERFORMERS: Mason Harrell is averaging 16.8 points for the Bobcats.
-Brandon Davis is averaging 0.9 made 3-pointers over the last 10 games for Texas State.
+TOP PERFORMERS: Drue Drinnon is averaging 6.3 points for the Bobcats.
+Mason Harrell is averaging 16.8 points over the past 10 games for Texas State.

-Kamdyn Curfman is shooting 39.9% from beyond the arc with 3.2 made 3-pointers per game for the Thundering Herd, while averaging 11.6 points and 3.4 assists.
-Kinsey is shooting 54.6% and averaging 21.2 points over the last 10 games for Marshall.
+Kinsey is scoring 21.2 points per game with 4.8 rebounds and 6.0 assists for the Thundering Herd.
+Andrew Taylor is averaging 18.8 points, 5.3 rebounds, 4.6 assists and 2.2 steals over the last 10 games for Marshall.

 LAST 10 GAMES: Bobcats: 5-5, averaging 63.6 points, 32.2 rebounds, 9.9 assists, 6.7 steals and 3.1 blocks per game while shooting 40.9% from the field.
 Their opponents have averaged 62.8 points per game.